 A hashtag is great for being timely and immediate.
 It lets users know what is going on right now.

 Broadcast television has done a great job of creating relevant hashtags.
-For example, during the Emmy Awards a few nights ago, #emmys was a trending topic across Facebook and Twitter.
-If you wanted to see what other people were saying about the Emmy awards, all you had to do was search for hashtag #emmys.
+For example, during the Emmy Awards, #emmys is a trending topic across Facebook and Twitter.
+If you wanted to see what other people were saying about the Emmy awards in real time, all you have to do is search for the hashtag #emmys.

 People who search and use those tags themselves are able to see things that I post and I can do the same.